cwolf1424/Crowdfunding_ETL/README.md

     contact_info_df = pd.read_excel('Resources/contacts.xlsx', header=2)
     contact_info_df.head()

-The following method for splitting the first and last names was created with help from our substatute, Matthew Brady:
+The following method for splitting the first and last names was created with help from our substitute, Matthew Brady:

     # Create a "first"name" and "last_name" column with the first and last names from the "name" column.
     contacts_df[["first_name","last_name"]] = contacts_df["name"].str.split(" ", n=1, expand=True)